MigActCZ/website/content/_index.en.md

 ---
 title: MigAct - Support of Civic Engagement
-description: Supporting civic engagement for people with migration backgrounds in Prague
 ---
-**MigAct is a community-driven organization based in Prague, committed to fostering an inclusive environment where residents—whether of migration backgrounds or Czech-born—can actively participate in civic life.**
+**MigAct is a community-driven organization committed to creating an inclusive environment where everyone can participate fully in civic life.**
 {#featured}

-We create collaborative spaces, provide educational activities, and offer multilingual resources to meet the practical needs of individuals and organizations.
-We engage in reducing barriers to full civic participation, guided by the values of cooperation, equity, responsibility, and active participation.
-As a diverse community of individuals, organizations, and institutions, we believe in co-creating and actively involving our supporters in our development and programs.
+We offer educational programs, build collaborative spaces, and provide practical multilingual resources that support the needs of both individuals and organizations.
+Beyond offering services, we strengthen the capacity of NGOs and community leaders so they can better support diverse communities.
+Our work is guided by the values of cooperation, equity, and active participation, and we believe in co-creating solutions together with our community and partners.